Nokia shares jump on talk of Lenovo interest

-HELSINKI Shares in Nokia NOK1V.HE surged 11 percent on Wednesday in heavy volumes, with traders and analysts citing talk that Chinese PC maker Lenovo (0992.HK) may be interested in the struggling Finnish cellphone maker.
+HELSINKI Shares in Nokia surged 11 percent on Wednesday in heavy volumes, with traders and analysts citing talk that Chinese PC maker Lenovo may be interested in the struggling Finnish cellphone maker.

 Nokia declined to comment.
 Lenovo was not immediately available for comment.